 Do you need a Dental Implant?

 Dental Implants are a rapidly developing area in dentistry and can be an ideal way to replace that missing tooth.
-There are many options to replace missing teeth, but an implant is often the best option to replace a single missing tooth.
+There are many options to replace missing teeth, but an implant is often the best solution for a single missing tooth.

 What are my options to replace my missing tooth?